Voting and Elections

 College of Saint Benedict and Saint John's University on-campus voting locations:

 If you are registered to vote on campus, your polling location is based on the dorm/apartment/house you reside in.
-Busing to Resurrection Lutheran Church (610 County Rd.
-2) will be available on election day.
+Please refer to the above voter guide or visit pollfinder.sos.state.mn.us to determine your polling location.

 The City of St. Joseph is looking for individuals to serve as election judges for the 2020 elections.
 Election judges are temporary, paid employees trained to oversee voting and assist voters at the polling places.
 No experience is necessary, but those with prior election judge training are highly encouraged to apply.
 Judges will receive 2-3 hours of training and are certified for two years.
 For more information, visit the City of St. Joseph webpage.

 Requesting an Absentee Ballot

 If you are not registered to vote at your campus address or are not able to make it to your designated polling location, you will need to request an absentee ballot!
 If you are registered to vote in a state other than Minnesota, go to Vote.org Absentee Ballot Rules to find out your state's specific guidelines in requesting an absentee ballot.

 If you are registered to vote in Minnesota, request an absentee ballot here.

 Head to the polls (if you are not voting absentee) and invite friends to join you!
 Share on social media that you voted with #csbsjuvotes for a chance to be featured on our Instagram!